What are common women’s health problems?

 Stress

 According to a recent poll by the American Psychological Association, stress is rising for women.
 According to a survey by the American Psychological Association (APA), stress is rising for women.
-Nearly 50% of women in the APA survey reported that their anxiety had increased over the previous 5 decades, compared to 39 percent of the men.
+Nearly 50% of women in the APA survey reported that their anxiety had increased over the previous five decades, compared to 39% of men.
 Stress has unique effects on women.
 A new NICHD study found that anxiety might lower a woman’s likelihood of getting pregnant.

 Stroke

 More women than men suffer a stroke annually.
-Although lots of the risk factors for stroke are the same for women and men, including a family history of stroke, high blood pressure, and higher cholesterol, some risk factors are unique to women.
-These include taking birth control pills, being pregnant, using hormone replacement therapy, a combined hormone treatment of progestin and estrogen designed to alleviate menopausal symptoms, having frequent migraine headaches, with a thick waist, especially if post-menopausal, and high triglyceride levels
+Although many risk factors for stroke are the same for women and men, including a family history of stroke, high blood pressure, and higher cholesterol, some risk factors are unique to women.
+These include taking birth control pills, being pregnant, using hormone replacement therapy, combined hormone treatment of progestin and estrogen designed to alleviate menopausal symptoms, having frequent migraine headaches, with a thick waist, especially if post-menopausal, and high triglyceride levels.

 Urinary tract health